-Pirobloc provides efficient, safe and custom solutions for pressure heating, often used for manufacturing good starting from the following raw materials:
+Pirobloc provides efficient, safe and custom solutions for the heating of hydraulic presses, often used for manufacturing goods made ot the following raw materials:

 The heating of hydraulic presses is another characteristic application of thermal fluids.